geerlingguy/ansible-role-docker/README.md

 (Used only for RedHat/CentOS.)
 You can enable the Edge or Test repo by setting the respective vars to `1`.

+`configure_swapaccount: false`

+(Used only on Alpine Linux) If you use GRUB, you can let this role configure swap limits for you.

 You can change `docker_yum_gpg_key` to a different url if you are behind a firewall or provide a trustworthy mirror.
 Usually in combination with changing `docker_yum_repository` as well.